dank101/4.3BSD-Reno/README.md

 for your CPU or have an AT&T source license for your CPU, you  do not need to contact the Materiel Management Office.

-In all cases, the following items must be sent to  the  Com- puter  Systems Research Group: 1) a letter signed by the Director or Head of Department requesting 4.3BSD-Reno,  stating  that  you have  read and understood the Berkeley License Agreement and that your organization will abide by it, 2)  an  IOC  for  $495.00  or
+In all cases, the following items must be sent to  the  Computer Systems Research Group: 1) a letter signed by the Director or Head of Department requesting 4.3BSD-Reno,  stating  that  you have  read and understood the Berkeley License Agreement and that your organization will abide by it, 2)  an  IOC  for  $495.00  or